cbushdor/myMakro/README.md

 # Introduction
 Fill these columns with date, cost name and, its associated values (actif or Passif).

-Press the button and, calculus will be made for you [^1].
+Press the button and, calculus will be made for you.

 | Date | Intitulé | Actif | Passif |
 | ----------- | ----------- | ----------- | ----------- |